 “I thought bear attacks were supposed to be extremely rare!”
 I told my co-workers.

-“They are,” several people insisted, but one person explained that the salmon run was so poor this year that Alaska’s governor requested that several regions of Alaska be declared federal disaster areas.
+“They are,” several people insisted, but, as one person explained, the salmon run was so poor this year that Alaska’s governor requested that several regions of Alaska be declared federal disaster areas.
 On top of that, the berry crop was low.
 Combine limited food sources with a warmer-than-average autumn, and you have some hungry, cranky bears.